Separable Expansions for Covariance Estimation: Methodology

-where $\widehat \sigma_1,\ldots,\widehat \sigma_R$, $\widehat A_1,\ldots,\widehat A_r$, $\widehat B_R,\ldots \widehat B_R$ are the output of Algorithm \ref{alg2} applied to the empirical covariance estimator $\widehat C_N$ as the input.
+where $\widehat \sigma_1,\ldots,\widehat \sigma_R$, $\widehat{\ope A}_1,\ldots,\widehat{\ope A}_R$, $\widehat {\ope B}_1,\ldots \widehat{\ope B}_R$ are the output of Algorithm~\ref{alg1} applied to the empirical covariance estimator $\widehat{\ope C}_N$ as the input.

-The key observation here is that the partial inner product operations required in Algorithm \ref{alg2} can be carried out directly on the level of the data, without the need to explicitly form or store the empirical covariance estimator $\widehat{C}_N$.
-In the discrete case, for example, it is straightforward to verify from Corollary \ref{lem:discrete_PIP} that

-For the remainder of Section \ref{sec:methodology}, we assume the data are observed as matrices, i.e. $\mathbf X_1, \ldots, \mathbf X_N \in \R^{K_1 \times K_2}$.
-Then the covariance $\mathbf C$ and the estimator $\widehat{\mathbf C}_{R,N}$ of \eqref{eq:estimator} are also discrete, namely $\mathbf C, \widehat{\mathbf C}_{R,N} \in \R^{K_1 \times K_2 \times K_1 \times K_2}$.
-Recall that we use boldface to emphasize discrete objects, and assume for simplicity $K_1 = K_2 =: K$.
-In the theoretical development of Section \ref{sec:analysis}, we differentiate between multivariate data and functional data observed on a dense grid (of size $K \times K$), the latter being our primary interest.
-But for now, the distinction is immaterial: we only assume we are in the discrete case to exemplify the computational benefits of the partial inner product.
+The key observation here is that the partial inner product operations required to construct \eqref{eq:estimator} by means of Algorithm~\ref{alg1} can be carried out directly at the level of the data, without the need to explicitly form or store the empirical covariance estimator $\widehat{\ope C}_N$.
+In the discrete case, for example, the data arrive as matrices $\mat X_1, \ldots, \mat X_N \in \R^{K_1 \times K_2}$.
+Then the covariance and the estimator \eqref{eq:estimator} are also discrete, namely $\mat C, \widehat{\mat C}_{R,N} \in \R^{K_1 \times K_2 \times K_1 \times K_2}$.
+In the theoretical development of Section~\ref{sec:analysis}, we differentiate between multivariate data and functional data observed on a dense grid (of size $K_1 \times K_2$), the latter being our primary interest.
+But for now, the distinction is immaterial: we assume we are in the discrete case to exemplify the computational benefits of the partial inner product.
+It is straightforward to verify from Corollary~\ref{lem:discrete_PIP} that

-Comparing equations \eqref{eq:PIP_on_data} to \eqref{eq:ambiguous}, one can notice that computing a single separable component of $C$ is slightly more expensive than computing a single eigenvalue-eigenvector pair, by a factor of the grid size $K$.
-This modest computational overheard is paid in the hope that the (approximate) degree-of-separability of $C$ is often smaller than the (approximate) rank of $C$, leading to statistical savings, and potentially also computational savings, depending on the grid size.
-The following example provides an illustration.

-\begin{example} Consider the Irish Wind data set of \cite{haslett1989}.
-The data set was modeled with a separable covariance structure at first, before the authors of \cite{gneiting2002,gneiting2006} argued that separability has hardly justifiable practical consequences for this data set.
-Later, separability was formally rejected by a statistical test in \cite{bagchi2017}.
-A non-separable parametric covariance model was developed specifically for the Irish Wind data in \cite{gneiting2002}.
-We consider the fitted parametric covariance model as the ground truth $C$ (see Appendix \ref{sec:appendix_simulations} for a full specification).
-We plot the eigenvalues of $C$ (evaluated on a $50 \times 50$ grid in $[0,20]^2$ domain) and the separable component scores of $C$ (evaluated on the same grid) in Figure \ref{fig:Irish_Wind}.
-While $C$ is clearly not low-rank (Figure \ref{fig:Irish_Wind}, left), it is approximately of very low degree-of-separability (Figure \ref{fig:Irish_Wind}, right).
-We will return to this particular covariance in Section \ref{sec:simulations_gneiting} and show that choices $R=2$ or $R=3$ lead to very good approximations of $C$. \end{example}